 Disclaimer

 All firmware and ROM images are © of their original manufacturers.
-They are provided here solely for lawful purposes such as archival, repair, and maintenance of vintage equipment.
+They are linked here solely for lawful purposes such as archival, repair, and maintenance of vintage equipment.
 This archive is provided free of charge for educational and preservation purposes.
 The maintainer derives no revenue from these files.
-If any copyright holder believes a file should not be posted here, please contact us and it will be promptly removed.

 By downloading these files, you agree that you own the original hardware for which the firmware is intended, and that you will use the file only for lawful repair or backup purposes.
 Use these files at your own risk.
 The maintainer is not responsible for any damage caused by incorrect use or any legal issues arising from unauthorized use of firmware.